lqc/thinkcspy/source/strings.rst

 Optional parameters
 -------------------

-To find the locations of the second or third occurence of a character in a string, we can modify the ``find`` function, adding a third parameter for the starting postion in the search string:
+To find the locations of the second or third occurrence of a character in a string, we can modify the ``find`` function, adding a third parameter for the starting position in the search string:

     .. sourcecode:: python3
         :linenos: